 - List your contact information

 So those were our 7 deadly sins of pharmaceutical job applications – how many are you guilty of?!

-The key to being successful in this process is realising that it can be completely demoralising and not to take rejections personally.
+The key to being successful in this process is realizing that it can be completely demoralizing and not to take rejections personally.
 There will also be plenty of applications that you just never hear back about.

 And it can realistically take 125 applications to get a confirmed offer of a job, that’s just the environment we’re currently in and it’s true across all industries at the moment.